lsy563193/obstacle_detector/README.md

 </p>

 #### 1.3.
 The obstacle_tracker node
 This node tracks and filters the circular obstacles with the use of Kalman filter.
+It subscribes to messages of custom type `obstacle_detector/Obstacles` from topic `obstacles` and publishes messages of the same type under topic `tracked_obstacles`.
+The tracking algorithm is applied only to the circular obstacles, hence the segments list of the published message is always empty.
+In fact, published messages contain both tracked and untracked circular obstacles.
+One can distinguish them by checking the `bool tracked` field of the `obstacle_detector/CircleObstacle` message type.

 The node works in a synchronous manner with the rate of 100 Hz.
 If detected obstacles are published less often, the tracker will supersample them and smoothen their position and radius.
 The following set of local parameters can be used to tune the node:

 * `~fade_counter_size` (int, default: 100) - number of samples after which (if no update occured) the obstacle will be discarded,
 * `~min_correspondence_cost` (double, default 0.6) - a threshold for correspondence test,